 Make Your Summer Comfortable and Complete

-Sample these Japanese silk fans from the Eastern seas, which will truly make your summer comfortable and complete.
-These Japanese silk fans are made in the famous design of the folding Japanese fans for summer, called the Ogi, thus more than cooling implements that will surround you with the airy ambiance that you need for staying cool, they are the hottest Japanese fans to own this summer; having even just a piece of them, too, is akin to giving yourself one of Asia's most beautiful and heirloom-worthy masterpieces.
+Sample these Japanese silk fans from the Eastern seas, which will truly make your summer, special occasions, and fashion ensembles comfortable and complete.
+These Japanese silk fans are made in the famous design of the folding Japanese fans for summer, called the Ogi.
+As such, more than cooling implements that will surround you with the airy ambiance that you need for staying cool, they are the hottest Japanese fans to own!
+Having even just a piece of them is akin to giving yourself one of Asia's most beautiful and heirloom-worthy creations.

 Look to your wedding or party setting, the beauty of the place where you want to go, the colors of the season or of your ensemble, the time of your event, the theme thereof, or your design ideals and let such design profile serve as your guide in choosing the perfect Japanese silk fan for you.
-These Japanese silk fans come in an exciting variety of colors and designs for two (2) good reasons: To greet you at every unfolding with the elegant sheen of their silk fabric leaf, which features a Japanese printed or painted art ranging from simple lines and patterns, which are iconic to Japan's historical periods, to themed paintings of the season's landscape, Asian flowers, animals, insects, and symbols, and many more, and to make your tasteful design aesthetic standout on occasions where a great sense of style is essential.
+These Japanese silk fans come in an exciting variety of colors and designs for two (2) good reasons: To greet you at every unfolding with their beautiful designs and the classy sheen of their silk fabric leaf, which features a Japanese-themed art ranging from simple lines and patterns, which are iconic to Japan's historical periods, to themed paintings of the season's landscape, Asian flowers, animals, insects, and symbols, and many more, and to make your tasteful design aesthetic standout on occasions where a great sense of style is essential.

 Meant for comfortable and lasting usage, these Japanese hand fans are ribbed with lightweight high-quality bamboo, which may feature tiny laser-cutout designs.
 In their 8 inches long x 15 inches wide size (when opened), they can lend a soft yet cool breeze that is right for keeping cool on a warm day.
-And if you want them to be etched with the words "I Do", with your name and event date, or be made personal and truly surprising as Asian gifts and favors, basically depending upon the color of the wood underneath the guard side's paint, you can personalize select styles of these Japanese hand fans, too, with a 33-character one-linetext, which will be laser-engraved on their guard side.
+And if you want them to bear your name or be made personal and extra-special as Asian gifts and favors, you have the option to personalize all of them for FREE with the lasting print of your custom text, which will be printed on their guard side.

 With one of these Japanese silk fans in your hand, truly have the time of your life because you have the perfect bridal silk fan and Japanese hand fans to give as bridal party gifts for your maid of honor and bridesmaids; to share to your family, friends, loved ones, and business partners as lucky Asian gifts; to accessorize a traditional Asian clothing, like the Japanese kimono, Yukata or summer kimono, and Chinese dress, as well as your casual, office, or special occasion ensemble; to color your chic indoor space as Asian decoration; to unfold as dance or theater props; to carry around from day to night for keeping cool, and many more.